 Our opening day and daily schedules are designed to minimize the feeling of homesickness.
 We spend extra time and effort with every new camper at the beginning of each session to make sure no one is feeling homesick.
-We have a strong support system that includes the Camp Director, Staff, Nurses, and Cabin Counselors, all of whom are trained to help deal with homesickness.
+We have a strong support system that includes the Camp Director, Staff, Nurses, and Cabin Counselors.
+We also have Certified Child Life Specialists, individuals who are specially trained to deal with homesickness and are experts in Child Development.
+Child Life Specialists are an integral part of the healthcare team and come to camp to help your child cope with new experiences.
+We limit campers' telephone use, but we will call you if your child is really sad or wants to go home.
 Do not send a cell phone with your child to camp.
-If there is an emergency, you can use the number below to get in touch with us.